metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Update-Context.md

 ## OUTPUTS

 ### None.
-Script scope context variable is updated.
+Update-Context does not generate any output

 ## NOTES